John Lautner: Googie

+Harpel Residence

 This elegant hillside house was designed and sited to take advantage of the panoramic views of Los Angeles.
 Unfortunately, it was extensively altered by later owners, including an unsympathetic second-story addition and the planting of a large hedge beside the pool, which completely obscured the views it was meant to frame, but it was faithfully restored in 2014 by the present owner, Marc Haddawy, at a cost of over US$500,000.